 However DEC lived many years, despite this crisis, thanks to the money collected during 1980s: “DEC has had only one profitable quarter since 1991.
 This occurred in Q4, FY 1993.
 According to statements from DEC senior managers, the U.S. has not been profitable since 1987.
 15 In the 1980s, DEC was essentially debt free and boasted of a AAA bond rating.
 At the end of Q3, 1994, Standard and Poors downgraded DEC’ s senior debt again to BBB and put the ratings on credit watch with negative implications.
 Moodys also put the debt under review for possible downgrade.
 In March, the company tried to raise $500 million with a preferred-stock issue, but it could find buyers for only $400 million.
 The only reason DEC is still alive is its strong balance sheet from the 1980s.
 But many of those assets are long gone.
 The statistics are staggering: From the end of FY 1990 through the end of Q3 FY 1994, DEC lost roughly $4 billion.
 Even with these massive losses, assets still outweigh liabilities by roughly $5 billion.
 The company took a $1.5 billion charge for restructuring reserves in 1992, $1.1 billion in 1991, and $550 million in 1990.
 At the end of Q3 1994, only $276 million of this restructuring reserve is left.
 Perhaps even more devastating than the financial statistics is the effect on people, morale, and self-worth.
 The first layoffs started in manufacturing in 1990 as DEC began to close plants” (Digital Equipment Corporation: R.I.P. or Future Lean and Mean Competitor?, by Greg Scott).

-Today Intel is in a similar situation: cash flow is shrinking, layoffs are huge, long-term debit is growing, FABs are closing, etc.
+Today Intel is in a similar situation: cash flow is shrinking, layoffs are huge, long-term debit is growing, FABs are closing, rivals have faster and cheaper products, etc.

 Lastly, during these years, working in DEC became very hard: “As week after week after week went by, each week brought a new rumor of yet another layoff round as managers would sneak away for secret, offsite meetings.
 Life inside Digital Equipment Corporation became very unpleasant during 1992 and 1993 as the fear and paranoia mounted”(Digital Equipment Corporation: R.I.P. or Future Lean and Mean Competitor?, by Greg Scott) .
 This reminds me to this rumor.